bacrossland/word-search/README.md

 ### Benchmark

 Word-Search was written and tested with Ruby 1.9.3.
 Testing and benchmarking was done against a system running Fedora 18 with an Intel Core i7 - 3630QM, 2.4GHz processor and 8GB RAM.
+The token size was 4 and char_clean was set to "both".

 To run the benchmark test on your system use the follow: